 You're at higher risk of any infection, including those in the mouth, if you are immunocompromised either from certain medical conditions or medications.
 Smoking and alcohol abuse both considerably raise your risk of an abscess, tooth decay and gum disease.

-It’s important to note that you should not contact your doctor for tooth problems – in the UK, doctors cannot prescribe antibiotics for teeth or gum problems, or perform any mouth surgery such as abscess drainage, tooth removal or root canal surgery.
-These may be the treatments you require to treat the problem.
+It’s important to note that you should not contact your doctor for tooth problems – in the UK, doctors cannot prescribe antibiotics for teeth or gum problems, or perform treatments you require to treat the problem.
+These are done under a local anaesthetic and can include:

 If you feel very unwell with a fever and you can’t contact your dentist, call 111 or attend your nearest Emergency Department.